heuer/segno/docs/serializers.rst

 Many serializers accept the parameters ``dark`` and ``light`` to specify the color of the dark modules and light modules (background).
-See :doc:`colors` for details.
+See :doc:`colorful-qrcodes` for details.

 .. code-block:: python